Irén Júlia Götz: Career

-Scientific work
+Scientific contributions

 Her scientific work is known only in fragments, mainly from the early part of her career.
-In her doctoral dissertation, based on Rutherford's theory, she refined the measurement methods developed by Curie and her colleagues, expressing them in proper mathematical form.
+In her doctoral dissertation, based on Ernest Rutherford's theory, she refined the measurement methods developed by Curie and her colleagues, expressing them in proper mathematical form.
 In Paris, she worked on the β-radiation of radium.
 Between 1912 and 1919, she published with Gyula Gróh in the fields of animal nutrition and physical chemistry.
-A significant result from this period was her 1918 paper submitted to Zeitschrift für Physikalische Chemie, in which she extended the Tamman law to the behavior of liquid solutions.
-The only surviving written record of her research in Cluj shows that she continued this line of investigation, studying the diffusion of molecules and ions in solutions and their behavior in other substances.
+A significant result from this period was her 1918 paper submitted to Zeitschrift für Physikalische Chemie, in which she extended the Tamman law to the behaviour of liquid solutions.
+The only surviving written record of her research in Cluj shows that she continued this line of investigation, studying the diffusion of molecules and ions in solutions and their behaviour in other substances.
 Her positivist philosophy of science can be inferred from a 1921 essay.
 During her years in Budapest, the Hungarian Chemical Journal published her works On the Quantitative Determination of Radium Emanation (her doctoral dissertation, 1911), On the Stalagometric Measurement of Small Hydroxyl-Ion Concentrations (with Gyula Gróh, 1914), and On the Causes of Volume Changes Occurring When Mixing Liquids (1919).

+Personal life

+In 1913, Götz married to László Dienes, a Hungarian sociologist, essayist, librarian and university professor.
+They had three daughters, Klára, Mary and Irene.
+The family had to flee Hungary due to her husband's political actions.